-(1) Presentation as separate line item on statement of financial position
+Presentation as separate line item on statement of financial position

-SFRS(I) 16 requires a lessee to either present in the statement of financial position, or disclose in the notes, the ROU assets separately SFRS(I) 16.47 from other assets and lease liabilities separately from other liabilities.
+A lessee is required to either present in the statement of financial position, or disclose in the notes, the ROU assets separately from SFRS(I) 16.47 other assets and lease liabilities separately from other liabilities.
 If a lessee does not present ROU assets separately in the statement of financial position, the lessee is required to include ROU assets within the same line item that the corresponding underlying assets would be presented if they were owned (e.g. under property, plant and equipment) and it is required to disclose which line items in the statement of financial position include those ROU assets.
-Similarly, if the lessee does not present lease liabilities separately in the statement of financial position, the lessee is required to disclose the line items in the statement of financial position, the lessee is required to disclose the line items in the statement of financial position, the lessee is required to disclose the line items in the statement of financial position include those ROU assets.
-Similarly, if the lessee does not present lease liabilities separately in the statement of financial position, the lessee is required to disclose the line items in the statement of financial position its ROU assets (Note 5) and lease liabilities (Note 25) separately from other assets and other liabilities respectively.
-Therefore, at the date of initial application, all of the Group's leased assets have been reclassified to ROU assets line item on the statement of financial position.
-The alternative presentation of ROU assets within PPE is illustrated in Appendix E: Disclosure Requirements of SFRS(I) 16.
-In addition, SFRS(I) 16 does not mandate to disclose a reconciliation table as above although most of the disclosure requirements are included.
+Similarly, if the lessee does not present lease liabilities separately in the statement of financial position, the lessee is required to disclose the line items in the statement of financial position which include those liabilities.

+(N.B.
+In this respect, the Group has elected to present in the statement of financial position its ROU assets (Note 5) and lease liabilities (Note 24) separately from other assets and other liabilities respectively.
+In addition, it is not mandatory to disclose a reconciliation table as above although most of the disclosure requirements are included.
 However, the Group has disclosed so to be consistent with its presentation for PPE.)